docupike/docs/docs/en/user/basics/tenant-switcher.md

 # Switch between tenants

-The **tenant switcher** is the dropdown at the top-left of every page, just to the right of the *i-doit up* logo.
+The **tenant switcher** is the dropdown at the top-left of every page, directly to the right of the *i-doit up* logo.
 It shows the name of the tenant you are currently working in (for example **CareBears Inc.**) with the label *Tenant* underneath.

 ## When the switcher appears